If you have a scuba diving question, we are here to help.

 What are the requirements for learning to scuba dive?

 The minimum age is 10 years old (in most areas).
-Student divers who are younger than 15 earn the PADI Junior Open Water Diver certification, which they may upgrade to PADI Open Water Diver certification upon reaching 15.
+Student divers who are younger than 15 earn the PADI Junior Open Water Diver certification, which upgrades automatically upon reaching 15 years of age. to PADI Open Water Diver certification upon reaching 15.
 Children under the age of 13 require parent or guardian permission to register for PADI eLearning.

 All student divers complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
 If none of these apply, sign the form and you’re ready to start.
 If any of these apply to you, your doctor must, as a safety precaution, assess the condition as it relates to diving and sign a medical form that confirms you’re fit to dive.
 In some areas, local laws require all scuba students to consult with a physician before entering the course.
 Download the scuba medical questionnaire.